-The Advisor Career Path is a way to structure your business, so it will continue to prosper without you.
+The Advisor Career Path is a method of structuring your financial practice, so it can continue to prosper without you.
 There will come a time when you need to step away from your firm.
 Whether it’s for an extended vacation, medical or family needs, or you’re just ready to retire—constructing a financial planner career path ladder will pave the way for you to delegate responsibilities through a seamless transition and put your mind at ease.

-You can use your financial planner career path for everything from recruiting to coaching.
-It encourages employee retention because individuals can imagine their career years into the future with your company before they even get the job.
-That builds a sense of loyalty and commitment to firm goals.
+You can use your financial planner career path for everything from recruiting new team members, to coaching current members.
+This career path for financial advisors encourages employee retention because individuals can visualize their career years into the future with your company before they start.
+This builds a sense of loyalty and commitment to the goals of your firm.

 What does a financial planner career path do?